SourceCodeCodex/jFamilyCounselor/README.md

 ## Requirements

-* *Eclipse IDE for RCP and RAP Developers* [2023-03 R](https://www.eclipse.org/downloads/packages/release/2023-03/r/eclipse-ide-rcp-and-rap-developers)
+* *Eclipse IDE for RCP and RAP Developers* [2023-06 R](https://www.eclipse.org/downloads/packages/release/2023-03/r/eclipse-ide-rcp-and-rap-developers)
-* *Java version* 16
+* *Java version* 17

 Notes:
+- regardless of the chosen version, Eclipse IDE for **RCP and RAP Developers** is required both for using and working on the plugin
-- using a Java version > 16 with any Eclipse version <= 2023-03 R is impossible due to a bug that was addressed [here](https://github.com/eclipse-jdt/eclipse.jdt.core/issues/962)
+- using a Java version >= 17 with any Eclipse version <= 2023-03 R is impossible due to an Eclipse bug that was ultimately addressed [here](https://github.com/eclipse-jdt/eclipse.jdt.core/issues/962)
-- using 2023-06 R might have a bug as the build path appears as incomplete and XCore's binaries from the `/lib` directory need to be manually specified
-- the implemented analyses perform heavy computations and use a lot of memory and CPU.
-It is recommended to allocate at least 6GB RAM for the Eclipse application that runs jFamilyCounselor in order to obtain results in a feasible amount of time

 ## Setup

 jFamilyCounselor is developed using the [XCore](https://github.com/SourceCodeCodex/XCore) framework.
 In order to install XCore copy the [binaries](https://github.com/SourceCodeCodex/XCore/tree/master/latest) in the **dropins** folder of Eclipse.